 So, you have realised that your charity needs to overcome common training hurdles and that your organisation could greatly benefit from an online learning portal.
 Now it’s time to find the right not-for-profit learning management system.

-With that in mind, lets then consider the eight most important features for not-for-profit learning management systems you need to consider.
+So let us consider the eight most important features for not-for-profit learning management systems (LMS).

 Cloud-based platform with no IT deployment

 This isn’t 2010.
 So you don’t want a platform that needs to be deployed into your location.
 Your online learning platform should be cloud-based, ensuring that your provider can manage security, provide updates, monitor performance, and ensure compatibility.

 What this means is that you should be able to set up your online learning portal and access it through your browser without any required hardware or downloads.
 It should be a zero-effort implementation – which will make your IT team very happy.

 Fully responsive and accessible platform